 Soon, 1.5 million people will be journeying to the Rishikesh/Haridwar region for the renowned month-long Kanwar Yatra.
 Water plays a focal role during this foot journey through sacred towns and Himalayan foothills, as well as along the sacred banks of the Ganga River.
 During this time, an observer will witness tens of thousands of people every day carrying water from their home areas and the River Ganga to the sacred Neelkanth Mahadev Temple, where they will lovingly offer it to God.
+Ahead of their journey, GIWA flags are being distributed to the shop keepers of Rishikesh to symbolize togetherness between all faiths for a clean and healthy India (below).

-To keep the environment and people healthy during this ancient and profound event, GIWA’s Swachh Bharat Yatra provided a mass awareness program for community members at the Triveni Ghat recently.
+To keep the environment and people healthy during this ancient and profound event, GIWA’s Swachh Bharat Yatra also provided a mass awareness program for community members at the Triveni Ghat recently.

 This program was proceeded with and will be followed by community education and mobilization events.
 It included lively interactions with GIWA’s social workers and community activators, who were riding aboard GIWA’s WASH on Wheels truck.
 Together, they were motivated to take action against open defecation, sewers that empty into our drinking water and other forms of pollution that defile the River Ganga and countless other water bodies every year and make countless children sick.